Powered by MOMENTUM MEDIA

 The cost-of-living crisis and the change to the work test are impacting non-concessional contributions, according to the 2024 Class Benchmark Report.

-The report shows that Australians 65 years and over are driving growth in NCCs due to several factors including the removal of the work test, downsizing contributions, rebalancing strategies, the indexation of contribution caps, and accessing financial advice.
+The report has shown that Australians 65 years and over are driving growth in NCCs due to several factors including the removal of the work test, downsizing contributions, rebalancing strategies, the indexation of contribution caps, and accessing financial advice.

 ==